sajadshah/battery-soh-models/README.md

   ```

 This script automates the whole pipline in multiple states, including:
-1. Data Preparation: convert each dataset into a commond csv format.
+1. Data Preparation: convert each dataset into a common csv format.
 2. Auto-encoder training: unsupervised training of the encoder-decoder model structure to identify the hidden intermediate space.
 3. Delta-Capacity (dcap) model training: using the encoder of the previous stage, add a fully-connected layer at the top, and train using the capacity labels.